 While you may expect truck crashes to be among the most serious types of motor vehicle collisions, you may still be surprised by how many people die from these collisions every year.
 According to data compiled by the Virginia Department of Motor Vehicles (DMV), there were 45 fatal truck collisions in 2017 and 49 such incidents in 2016.
 Though these figures may seem low compared to the total number of crashes, it is difficult to quantify the pain and suffering of surviving loved ones.
 You may have rights if you?ve experienced such a horrific tragedy, and a Roanoke fatal truck accident lawyer can help.

-At Lugar Law PC, we understand that deadly truck collisions carry emotional and financial implications for entire families.
+At Lugar Injury Law, we understand that deadly truck collisions carry emotional and financial implications for entire families.
 Though legal action cannot bring your loved one back, it is possible to seek monetary damages to ease some of the strain on your life.
 To schedule a free consultation with a truck accident lawyer call us today at (540) 384-0348, or reach out through our online form.

 Virginia Fatal Truck Accidents Statistics

 Data from the Virginia DMV demonstrates how many people die from truck accidents every year, but examining the numbers reveals even more.
 The majority of fatal truck crashes in the state occur on interstates, which is not surprising considering that highways tend to be the preferred route for truck operators.

 Other notable U.S. fatal truck accidents statistics from the Insurance Institute for Highway Safety include:

 - In 2017, 11 percent of all deadly motor vehicle accidents were crashes involving large trucks

 - Half of fatal truck crashes occur during daylight hours, between 6 a.m. and 6 p.m.